stemesghen/torch-ai-rag-assessment/README.md

 ## Quick Start with Docker

-The recommended way to run the prototype is with Docker Compose.
-This starts the application and its Elasticsearch dependency in a reproducible environment.

 ### 1. Configure environment variables

 Create a `.env` file in the project root using `.env.example` as a reference.